What’s “the best live rock album ever” according to music critic Nik Cohn at The New York Times?

 “The moral arc of the universe is long, but it bends toward justice.”

 As most of you know, I joined Herrmann Law Group in January of 2019.
 One of the reasons I chose HLG is the legacy of advocacy for justice.
 Our founder, Karl Herrmann, was a Washington State Senator and State Insurance Commissioner who continually fought for the people against corporate insurance companies.

 Today, we represent 50 victim families in the two crashes of Boeing 737 Max 8 aircraft in Indonesia and Ethiopia.
 We’ve settled some of our cases.
 We are still working on others.
 Whether by settlement or trial, our goal is justice for the victims, accountability for Boeing, and safer skies for everyone.
 You can read more at my lawyer website or a Tacoma Weekly front page story.

 For much of 2019 and early 2020 I was in Jakarta and on Bangka Island getting to know our clients and the culture.
 Also, truth be told, I took a few days off to visit Bali.
 For pictures see my Instagram.

-HLG is a personal injury firm and we represent injured people in everything from mass disasters to auto accidents to incidents of excessive police force.
+HLG is a personal injury firm and we represent injured people in everything from mass disasters to incidents of excessive police force.
 Last year I filed the first vaping lawsuit in Washington.